intelligenxe/.github/CONTRIBUTING.md

 ## About the Apache 2.0 License

-This project is distributed under the **Apache License 2.0**, one of the most widely used and trusted open-source licenses.
+This platform is distributed under the **Apache License 2.0**, one of the most widely used and trusted open-source licenses.
 It is designed to encourage collaboration and innovation while ensuring that all contributors receive appropriate recognition for their work.

 #### What This Means for You
 - You are **free to use** the code in personal, academic, or commercial projects.
 - You may **modify, improve, and share** the code as you see fit.
-- You can **build upon this project** to create your own solutions or extensions.
+- You can **build upon this platform** to create your own solutions or extensions.
 - The license also provides **patent protection**, allowing you to develop confidently.

 #### Key Requirements